hacker2108-maker/Fsociety2.0/readme.md

-#Fsociety 2.0
+# 🚀Fsociety 2.0
 The Next Evolution of the Social Engineer Toolkit

-Enhanced by hacker2108 | Originally Crafted by TrustedSec 🔐 What is Social Engineering?
+# Enhanced by hacker2108 | Originally Crafted by TrustedSec
+🔐 What is Social Engineering?

-Social engineering is the art of human hacking—exploiting psychology rather than brute-force technical attacks.
+# Social engineering is the art of human hacking—exploiting psychology rather than brute-force technical attacks.
 It’s about persuasion, deception, and manipulation to bypass security measures.
 From phishing emails to impersonation, social engineers exploit the weakest link in any system: people.

 Fsociety 2.0 is a refined, optimized, and modernized version of the legendary Social Engineer Toolkit (SET), designed to simulate real-world attacks for penetration testing, security research, and ethical hacking.
 ⚡ Why Fsociety 2.0?